Stavanger Museum: Stavanger Museum of Natural History

-Stavanger Museum of Natural History (Stavanger naturhistoriske museum) was formerly the Department of Zoology at the Stavanger Museum.
+The Stavanger Museum of Natural History (Stavanger naturhistoriske museum) was formerly the Department of Zoology at the Stavanger Museum.
 The department of zoology was central to the establishing of the museum in 1877, assigned the task of collecting local fauna, and also "exotic" mammals and birds donated by sailors and travelers.
-From 1918 the museum specialized in ornithological research.
+From 1918, the museum specialized in ornithological research.
 Revtangen Ornithological Station is located in an area known for its rich and varied bird life.
 Stavanger Museum has a station here where migratory birds are tagged or ringed each year.
 The ornithological station for bird ringing was established in 1937 and is operated by the museum.

 Stavanger Maritime Museum

 The Maritime Museum was established in 1926 and included as a department of Stavanger Museum from 1979.
 Until 1984 the exhibitions were at Stavanger Museum's main building in Muségata 16, and were moved to historical locations at the port of Stavanger (Nedre Strandgate 17 and 19) in 1985.
 The buildings are from the period 1770 to 1840.
 The exhibition displays the development of the shipping and fishing industry over the last 200 years.
 The museum owns and operates two older sailboats, Anna af Sand from 1848 and Wyvern from 1896.